by Barry Keate

 An Endolymphatic Shunt drains excess fluid from the inner ear.
 This operation is only advised when hearing is relatively intact.
 An incision is made behind the ear, through the mastoid bone and a tube is inserted to control the abnormal fluid pressure.
 In severe cases where the shunt is unsuccessful, it is sometimes necessary to remove the inner ear membranes.
 This will stop episodes of vertigo however there is a total loss of hearing in the affected ear.

 Ginkgo Biloba Extract

-Two of the ingredients found in Arches Tinnitus Relief Formula®, Ginkgo biloba extract and zinc have been clearly shown to be helpful for Meniere’s disease and vertigo.
+Two of the ingredients found in Arches Tinnitus Formula®, Ginkgo biloba extract and zinc have been clearly shown to be helpful for Meniere’s disease and vertigo.
 Several studies conducted using premium-grade Ginkgo biloba extract have demonstrated it’s superiority over placebo and equivalency to a popular anti-dizziness medication.
 One study, conducted in France on 70 patients with vertiginous syndrome, reported that over a 3 month period “47% of patients who received Ginkgo biloba extract (EGb 761) were rid of their symptoms as against 18% of those who received the placebo.”
 (1)